ArjoNagelhout/urbanar_project_report/content/ar_build_system_iteration_4/index.md

 At the center of our concept lies the AR Build System.
 It has taken great effort to transform the concept we had at the midterm demoday towards the fully working prototype we had at the end of the project.

 ## High quality mockups
 The moment the midterm demoday was finished, we started creating proper concept videos.
 This was initially the plan for the midterm video, but we underestimated how much time it would take to do properly.
+From 23 to 28 October 2020 we worked on this.

-This was from 23 October to 28 October 2020
+Creating these high quality mockups were not only ideal for communicating our concept with others.
+It also helped with getting a clear vision of where we wanted to be at the end.
+Sketches simply didn't allow us enough to see whether it would look, feel and work right.

 {{< figcontainer >}}
 {{< video src="images/2020-10-25_blender_1.mp4" caption="First UI animation test in Blender with a faux finger (25/10/2020)" gif="true" >}}